davelaird/davelaird.ca/content/page/fuel/index.md

 - 10g [True Lemon](https://www.amazon.ca/gp/product/B004AMMPMU/)
 - 10g [True Lime](https://www.amazon.ca/gp/product/B004AMHIJU/)

 I sell pre-mixed batches at cost to friends, family, and LapDogs members ONLY.
 Send me an email or message me on Facebook if you want some.
-Current cost is $22.22 per batch with a BYO container, or $25.72 in a 2 gallon mylar bag with a big desiccant pack.
+Current price is $22.22 per batch with a BYO container, or $30 in a 2 gallon mylar bag with a big desiccant pack.

-## Usage
+## Usage { .clear-both }

 > First, to cover my ass: **use at your own risk!** What works for me may not work for you.
 If you are diabetic, you should **definitely** not be pumping loads of high-GI carbs into your system.
 Talk to your doctor etc. And remember: nothing new on race day.